Do I need a certain weightlifting ability to attend?

 Is there Wi-Fi?
 Can I access social media, email, etc?

-Keep in mind that Facebook, Instagram, google (along with its apps like gmail) are blocked in China.
-We strongly recommend that you either get a VPN for your phone BEFORE you arrive in China or use alternative apps like a backup email address.
+Keep in mind that Facebook, Instagram, Google (along with its apps like Gmail) are blocked in China. if you need access to these services then you will need a VPN installed BEFORE you arrive in China or use alternative apps like a backup email address.

 How many weight training sessions are there?